luhack-test/slides/content/2023_24/session_1/recon.md

 We now know:

+- The target’s device
-The target’s deviceThe OS running on that deviceThe default apps on the deviceInformation on a target’s locational behaviourThey like McDonald’sThey are willing to spend 99p on a pickle slice
+- The OS running on that device
+- The default apps on the device
+- Information on a target’s locational behaviour
+- They like McDonald’sThey are willing to spend 99p on a pickle slice

 ---